semaver/core-stack/docs/media/README-1.md

 }
 ```

-Second, we define child classes, that are extending superclass:
+Second, we define child classes that are extending superclass:

 ```ts
 // child class with same parameter order